omg-community/regular-place-kit/README.md

 ## Set up a local Minecraft server for testing

 Our plugin runs using Paper, which is a mod of Minecraft's vanilla server.
 More specifically, it's a high-performance fork of Bukkit and Spigot.
 It provides additional optimizations and features that enhance server performance and gameplay experience.
 If you don't need to test the plugin, you can skip this section.
-Otherwise, download a Paper server JAR file for the current version of our plugin and server, **Minecraft <!--mcversion-->1.20.2<!--mcversion-->**, from the [PaperMC website](https://papermc.io/downloads/all).

-The easiest way to create a development server is to create a `server` directory within the repository.
-Take your downloaded Paper server JAR file place it within that directory.
-And, you're done!
+The easiest way to set up a Paper server is to use the VSCode tooling provided by our project.
+Open the Command Palette and run `Tasks: Run Task`.
+Then search for `Start Paper server`.
+This will help create a Paper server for you which will be stored in the project directory under `./server`.
+This command runs the server without any debugging and won't automatically build the plugin.

-You can now debug the server using `Run and Debug` from the sidebar, or better, use the Command Palette to run `Debug: Start Debugging`.
+To debug the server, which allows for Hot Code Replacement, you can run the server using `Run and Debug` from the sidebar, or better, use the Command Palette to run `Debug: Start Debugging`.

 For more flexibility, you have the option to create a `.env` file in the project directory to change the server path (instead of using the project directory), or modify the arguments of the Paper server, like so: